-Dr. Solomon Assefa is a Research Scientist at the IBM T.J.
-Watson Research Center.
-He has worked on nanophotonics technology for optical interconnects, with responsibilities spanning research, development, and technology transfer to commercial foundry.
+As a Research Scientist, Solomon has worked on IBM’s nanophotonics technology with responsibilities spanning research, development, and technology transfer to commercial foundry.
 His research contributions include high-speed optical detectors, nano-structured platforms for bio-sensing, and quantum information processing.
-He has co-authored 38 scientific articles, has 40 patents, and has appeared as a guest speaker at numerous conferences worldwide.
-His work on nanophotonics has been featured in The Wall Street Journal, BBC News, Forbes, Technology Review, EE Times, and IEEE Spectrum, among many others.
+He has co-authored over 150 publications in peer-reviewed journals and conference proceedings, has over 50 patents, and has appeared as a guest speaker at numerous conferences worldwide.
+His work has been featured in Nature magazine, The Wall Street Journal, BBC News, Forbes, Technology Review, EE Times, and IEEE Spectrum, among many others.

 Solomon is a member of the Optical Society of America (OSA), the American Physical Society (APS), and the Institute of Electrical and Electronics Engineers (IEEE).
 He has served as committee chair and workshop organizer for various conferences including the Optical Fibers Conference (OFC) and Conference on Lasers and Electro-Optics (CLEO).
 He is a member of the Scientific Steering Committee of the Next Einstein Forum, an initiative launched in 2015 by the African Institute of Mathematical Sciences (AIMS).
 He is also a Fellow of the Ethiopian Academy of Sciences, and an Honorary Professor at University of Witwatersrand in South Africa.